 No matter what type of lighting you use, try to make sure they all have dimmers.
 Trust me, we all look better and younger in dimmed light.
 Furthermore, it’s cheaper to add dimmers than to go under the doctor’s knife!

 I love the use of brushed nickel and chrome to add some sparkle to the dark tones of this autumnal bedroom.
 They have used a table lamp for reading, sconces to illuminate the walls and a low slung lantern ceiling light for overall illumination.

 1. Robert Abbey Porter Polished Nickel Floor Lamp 2.
-Robert Abbey Polished Nickel Pharmacy Desk Lamp 3.
-Arlington Double Light Nickel Wall Sconce
+Robert Abbey Polished Nickel Pharmacy Desk Lamp (no longer available) 3.
+Arlington Double Light Nickel Wall Sconce (no longer available)

 If you don’t have room for end tables by a chair, sofa or bed, floor lamps are a perfect solution to add task and indirect light.
 The room in the first image is great example.
 Because there is no room between the sofa and desk for an end table, voila, a floor lamp comes to the rescue.

 Here is the general anatomy of how to layer light in a room to create fall ambiance.